A Collaboration with the Brickland Community

 Before the mural painting officially commenced, over 500 residents helped shape the heartland mural by voting for their favourite local flora and fauna.

-Facilitated by Bold At Work, the sessions blended educational sharing, animal sound bites, and tea-sharing moments—helping the community connect with nature and make thoughtful design choices.
+Facilitated by Bold At Work, the two sessions blended educational sharing, animal sound bites, and tea-sharing moments — helping the community connect with nature and make thoughtful design choices.

 Activities